Do you like to smoke weed and wonder if it means you should stop breastfeeding?

-- The Colorado Department of Public Health and Environment has resources about marijuana and breastfeeding for both parents and healthcare providers.
+- The Colorado Department of Public Health and Environment has resources about marijuana and breastfeeding for parents and healthcare providers.

 Breastfeeding is the best option of nutrition you can give your baby, but sometimes it should be avoided.

-Marijuana affects neural receptors, and no mother should knowingly expose their baby to something that has the potential to cause harm to baby’s developing brain.
+Marijuana affects neural receptors, and no mother should knowingly expose their baby to something that has the potential to cause harm to their baby’s developing brain.

 Even though there have been cases where babies were unharmed, most babies still show traces of the drug in their urine.
 This means the drug crosses into the breast milk and enters your baby’s system.